Journeys in YA: Hispanic Heritage

 The Girl Who Could Silence the Wind

 Sixteen-year-old Sonia Ocampo was born on the night of the worst storm Tres Montes had ever seen.
 And when the winds mercifully stopped, an unshakable belief in the girl’s protective powers began.
 Sonia knows she has no special powers, but how can she disappoint those who look to her for solace?
 When she gets a chance to travel to the city and work in the home of a wealthy woman, she seizes it.
-But when news arrives that her beloved brother has disappeared while looking for work, she learns to her sorrow that she can never truly leave the past or her family behind.
+But when news arrives that her beloved brother has disappeared while looking for work, she learns she can never truly leave the past or her family behind.

 The Last Summer of the Death Warriors